rasmusthorslev/Google-Keyword-Page-Rank-Tracker/README.md

-# Google Keyword Rank Tracker
+# Keyword Rank Tracker for Google Search

 A full-stack keyword rank tracking application built with **Playwright Stealth**, **Django**, **React**, and **PostgreSQL**, all running in **Docker**.
 The system scrapes Google search results for keyword positions, stores them in a PostgreSQL database, and displays the results in a React dashboard.